 After leaving the winery I continued on to Vrbnik, and after finding parking a bit outside of town I started my little tour of the city.
 It was ADORABLE, definitely my favorite town on Krk.

 I decided to splurge on dinner because I hadn’t in the last few days, and I realized I hadn’t had a proper meal all day.
-I went to what I read was the best restaurant in all of Krk, a place called ‘Nada’.
+Dinner was at what I read was the best restaurant in all of Krk, a place called ‘Nada’.
 I was shown to a table on the rooftop patio with beautiful views, and told the waiter to bring me the best fish on the menu.
 I was presented with a plate of monkfish, polenta and greens .
 That was my first time having monkfish, and it was delicious!

 I forgot to mention my meal from the night before, when I first arrived in Krk and walked to a restaurant at 10.
 There I also requested the most popular meal on the menu (plus a small salad) and I was given a plate of squid and fries, and let me tell you- it was delicious!